entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

 ```
 2. Log into the App Builder.

 3. Go to the `Repository` from the left sidebar.
-Two Customer Portal bundles will be visible there. `Install` the latest version of both bundles.
+Two Customer Portal bundles will be visible there. `Install` the Customer Portal application first, then the content bundle.

 4. To navigate to your CP:
    * From the sidebar →  `Page` → `Management`